A new algebraic structure in the standard model of particle physics: Discussion

-Our new formalism improves on our earlier framework~\cite{Boyle:2014wba, Farnsworth:2014vva} in a number of important respects.
+Our current construction improves on our earlier framework~\cite{Boyle:2014wba, Farnsworth:2014vva} in a number of important respects.
 From a mathematical standpoint, our earlier definition of $B$ in \cite{Boyle:2014wba, Farnsworth:2014vva} already unified some of the NCG axioms and assumptions, but now we are able to go much further: roughly speaking, the earlier definition of $B$ unified the axioms and assumptions that did {\it not} involve $\gamma$, while the new definition also incorporates those that {\it do} involve $\gamma$.
-It is encouraging that this improved unification goes hand-in-hand with the improved structure of $B$ which (with its new definition) is now a proper $\ast$-DGA.
+It is encouraging that this improved unification goes hand-in-hand with the improved mathematical structure of $B$ which (with its new definition) is now a proper $\ast$-DGA.
 From a physical standpoint, our new formalism resolves a paradox which arose in our earlier work~\cite{Boyle:2014wba, Farnsworth:2014vva}: namely, in our earlier formalism, the second-order condition (when applied to the standard model geometry) seemed to give a phenomenologically successful constraint on the finite part of the geometry, but a problematic over-constraint on the continuous part of the geometry.
 In our current formalism, the unwanted over-constraint on the continuous geometry is automatically eliminated (as explained in Subsection \ref{continuous_geometry}), while the successful constraint on the finite geometry is automatically retained (as explained in Subsection \ref{finite_geometry}).
 It is satisfying that this resolution follows from thinking more clearly about the basic structure of a $\ast$-DGA -- see Remark (v)' in Section \ref{dga}.
-As explained in Subsection \ref{new_constraints}, our new formalism also, on the one hand, suggests an interesting connection between geometry and quantization and, on the other hand, yields another new constraint that turns out to correspond to a geometric re-encoding of the structure of electroweak symmetry breaking.
+As explained in Subsection \ref{new_constraints}, the formalism developed in the present paper also predicts a constraint (\ref{new_2nd_order}) that is new, not only compared to traditional (spectral triple) NCG formalism, but also compared to our formalism in \cite{Boyle:2014wba}.
+Strikingly, this new constraint turns out to fix $D_{F}$ (the ``Dirac operator" on the finite space) to precisely the phenomenologically desired form while, at the same time, requiring electroweak symmetry breaking, and providing a new geometric interpretation for this basic aspect of the standard model of particle physics.